NAFTA talks hit wall as Mexico, Canada push back on U.S. demands

 “Where is the merit in making a counterproposal to a demand that would take us backwards?” said a Canadian source.

-The U.S. official did note, however, that Mexico had put forward a counterproposal to a U.S. plan to restrict access for Mexican and Canadian firms to U.S. public contract tenders that sought to put U.S. firms in the same situation in Mexico.
+The U.S. official did noted that Mexico had put forward a counterproposal to a U.S. plan to restrict access for Mexican and Canadian firms to U.S. public contract tenders that sought to put U.S. firms in the same situation in Mexico.

 “I think Mexico is being helpful in using a counterproposal to crystallize their views,” the official said.